-SUR 122 Surgical Procedures I 5 3 0 6
+SUR 122 Surgical Procedures I

-Prerequisites: SUR 110 and SUR 111 Corequisites: SUR 123 or STP 101

-This course introduces a comprehensive study of surgical procedures in the following specialties: general, gastrointestinal, obstetrical/gynecology, urology, otorhinolaryngology, and plastics/reconstructive.
-Emphasis is placed on related surgical anatomy, pathology, and procedures thereby enhancing theoretical knowledge of patient care, instrumentation, supplies and equipment.
-Upon completion, students should be able to correlate, integrate, and apply theoretical knowledge of the course topics.
+Prerequisites: SUR 110 and SUR 111 Corequisites: SUR 123 or STP 101 This course provides an introduction to selected basic and intermediate surgical specialties that students are exposed to the first clinical rotation.
+Emphasis is placed on related surgical anatomy, pathology, and procedures that enhance theoretical knowledge of patient care, instrumentation, supplies, and equipment.
+Upon completion, students should be able to correlate, integrate, and apply theoretical knowledge of the course topics to the clinical operative environment.